chandelsinghrudra/Cyber_threat_Rbug-Intel/README.md

 Priority Calculation:

-1. Each report is given a base priority value.
+ 1. A base priority value (10) is assigned to every report.
-2. Priority is raised for reports from the same phone number within the previous 30 days.
+ 2. Reports from the same phone number within the last 30 days are given priority.
-3. The priority rises even more if numerous reports from the same location and threat type have been received in the previous seven days.
-4. The priority rises significantly if the phone number is on the blacklist.
+ 3. If multiple reports from the same location and threat type have been received in the last seven days, the priority increases even further.
+ 4. If the phone number is on the blacklist, the priority increases dramatically.
-5. The report is automatically marked as "UNDER_PROCESS" if a number is blacklisted or repeated excessively. priority = 10
+ 5. If a number is blacklisted or appears too frequently, the report is automatically marked as "UNDER_PROCESS."
-         + (5 × duplicate phone count in last 30 days)
-         + (3 × hotspot count for same location + type in last 7 days)
-         + 20 if phone is in blacklist
+ Priority = 10 + (5 x the number of duplicate phones in the previous 30 days) + (3 x the number of hotspots for the same location + type during the previous 7 days) + 20 if the phone is on a blacklist